Analysis of tidal flows through the Strait of Gibraltar using Dynamic Mode Decomposition: Dynamic Mode Decomposition of the simulated flow

-As detailed in~\cite{Dawson2016,Hemati2017a}, the baseline DMD algorithm suffers from bias in eigenvalues due to using only \(\mat{X}_{1}\) (past snapshots) to construct the lower-dimensional subspace, amounting to the least-squares (LSQ) regression of the subspace onto the data.
-Instead, we use the total-least-squares (TLSQ) correction~\cite{Hemati2017a} by projecting \(\mat{X}_{1},\mat{X}_{2}\) matrices onto a subspace derived from the SVD of a larger \(\mat{Z}\) matrix, formed by vertically stacking \(\mat{X}_{1,2}\) matrices.
-Conceptually, this step is simple to implement, although the SVD of the matrix \(\mat{Z}\) now requires twice as much memory as before.
+As detailed in~\citep{Dawson2016,Hemati2017a}, the baseline DMD algorithm suffers from bias in eigenvalues due to using only \(\mat{X}_{1}\) (past snapshots) to construct the lower-dimensional subspace, amounting to the least-squares (LSQ) regression of the subspace onto the data.
+Instead, we use the total-least-squares (TLSQ) correction~\citep{Hemati2017a} by projecting \(\mat{X}_{1},\mat{X}_{2}\) matrices onto a subspace derived from the SVD of a larger \(\mat{Z}\) matrix, formed by vertically stacking \(\mat{X}_{1,2}\) matrices.
+Computationally, this step is simple to implement, although the SVD of the matrix \(\mat{Z}\) now requires twice as much memory as before.

-We adopt the following additional modifications of the baseline exact DMD based on~\cite{Drmac2018}. \begin{compactenum}[(a)] \item Columns of matrices \(\mat{X}_{1}, \mat{X}_{2}\) are normalized by \(\ell^{2}\)-norms of matrix \(\mat{X}_{1}\), improving the condition number and therefore making numerical algebra more robust~\cite[\S 3.4]{Drmac2018}. \item In our implementation of DMD we replaced MATLAB's stock divide-and-conquer SVD algorithm with the LAPACK QR SVD algorithm which computes the small singular values and the associated singular vectors to a higher accuracy~\cite[\S 4.1.3]{Drmac2018}. \item We evaluated the RRR modification to DMD~\cite[\S 3.5]{Drmac2018}, which optimizes the residual of eigenvector equation for \(\gls{romk}\) for the DMD eigenvalues and eigenvectors.
+We adopt the following additional modifications of the baseline exact DMD based on~\citep{Drmac2018}. \begin{compactenum}[(a)] \item Columns of matrices \(\mat{X}_{1}, \mat{X}_{2}\) are normalized by \(\ell^{2}\)-norms of matrix \(\mat{X}_{1}\), improving the condition number and therefore making numerical algebra more robust~\citep[\S 3.4]{Drmac2018}. \item In our implementation of DMD we replaced MATLAB's stock divide-and-conquer SVD algorithm with the LAPACK QR SVD algorithm which computes the small singular values and the associated singular vectors to a higher accuracy following the recommendation in~\citep[\S 4.1.3]{Drmac2018}. \item We evaluated the Refined Rayleigh-Ritz Data Driven Modal Decomposition (DDMD RRR) modification to DMD~\citep[\S 3.5]{Drmac2018}, which optimizes the residual of eigenvector equation for \(\gls{romk}\) for the DMD eigenvalues and eigenvectors.
 The changes compared to the baseline exact DMD algorithm were minimal; to avoid a substantial computational cost we did not use the RRR modification here. \end{compactenum}

-The baseline DMD algorithm \Cref{alg:exact-DMD} computes \(\gls{kcoeff}\) by minimizing the fit of the DMD model at the initial condition over all complex-valued vectors \(v\), \(\gls{kcoeff} = \argmin_{v}\norm{\gls{kmd}v - \mat{X}[0]}^{2}_{2}\).
+The baseline DMD algorithm Algorithm~\ref{alg:exact-DMD} computes \(\gls{kcoeff}\) by minimizing the fit of the DMD model at the initial condition over all complex-valued vectors \(v\), \(\gls{kcoeff} = \argmin_{v}\norm{\gls{kmd}v - \mat{X}[0]}^{2}_{2}\).
 Since eigenvalues are already known at that point in the algorithm, in principle any other snapshot, \(n' \not = 0\), could have been chosen for the optimization target as in